Georgia Behavioral Health

 Beyond depression, pregnancy and postpartum can lead to other mental health concerns, including:

-If you are struggling, you are not alone—our team is here to help.
+If you are struggling, you are not alone—our team of mental health providers and therapists is here to help.

 The baby blues are common and typically resolve within two weeks after birth.
 Postpartum depression lasts longer, intensifies over time, and interferes with daily life and bonding with the baby.
 If symptoms persist or worsen, seeking professional support is essential.